 Eligibility from NYS HESC

 Enrolled members of a New York State tribe and their children who are attending, or planning to attend, a college in New York State, and are New York State residents may apply for a New York State Aid to Native Americans award.
 Awards are made to all eligible applicants and there is no qualifying examination.
 Awards are available for two-, four-, or five-year programs.

-Eligible and/or certified American Indian students are eligible to receive grant awards of up to $2,000 per year for up to four years of full-time study (five years for specific programs requiring five years to complete degree requirements).
-Students registered for less than 12 credit hours per semester will be considered “part-time” and will be funded on a prorated basis.
+Eligible and/or certified American Indian students are eligible to receive grant awards of up to $2,000 per year ($1,000 per semester) for up to four years of full-time study (five years for specific programs requiring five years to complete degree requirements).
+Students registered for less than 12 credit hours per semester will be considered "part-time" and will be funded on a prorated basis.

+Funding is discretionary and can be used towards any direct or indirect cost of attendance.
 If funding is available, eligible students may receive aid for summer course work.
-Any aid a student receives for summer school study is deducted from the student’s maximum entitlement for four years of full-time college study.
+Any aid a student receives for summer school study is deducted from the student's maximum entitlement for four years of full-time college study.

 Specific eligibility criteria and information can be found at the New York State Education Department (NYSED), Native American Education Unit, or contact them by phone at 518.474.0537.